rosella1234/PE_pipeline/README.md

 ## Thoracic indexes computation:
 This module aims at computing PE indices used by physicians to classify the severity of patients’ malformation.
 As mentioned above, among multiple thoracic markers, we focused on the severity (Haller index and Correction index) and deformity (Asymmetry index and Flatness index) ones.
 The algorithm only works on the first slice of images processed in the previous module.
 Indeed, it corresponds to the slice selected by the user or to the first following one where inner chest contour can be detected (`innercontour_preparation`).
-Once inner distances and thoracic indices are computed (`inner_index`), the framework saves their results along with the new pathological marker (depression factor) obtained in Depression quantification module in an Excel file, located in the same folder as patient’s images.
+Once inner distances and thoracic indices are computed (`inner_index`), the framework saves their results along with the new pathological marker (VCI) obtained in Depression quantification module in an Excel file, located in the same folder as patient’s images.
 Each quantified distance in following computations has been multiplied by ‘pixel spacing’ attribute in order to have measures in mm.

 ## Contributors:
 Simona Martini, Rosella Trò